Rose-STL-Lab/Adapting-While-Learning/README.md

 ## Training

 We use [Llama-Factory](https://github.com/hiyouga/LLaMA-Factory) for both SFT and DPO training.
-You should firstly setup the environment of Llama-Factory.
+You should firstly setup the environment of Llama-Factory. **The 'mixed' loss in the paper is realized through mixing training data, which is implemented in the `generate_training_data.py` files under each folder.**

 The generate training data scripts provided in our repository directly generate the training data which matches the format of Llama-Factory.
 To use the data, you should firstly register the data to at `LLaMA-Factory/data/dataset_info.json`.
 For example, you can register the data for training the model on the climate dataset by adding the following entry to the file: